supersimplesuper/docs/website/docs/software_partners/how_to_guides/work_with_onboarding_sessions/index.md

   }'
 ```

-This will then return the URL which can be given to the employee to complete the onboarding session.
+This will then return the URL which can then be given to our [embed JavaScript](https://github.com/supersimplesuper/super-api-embed) before finally being present to the employee so that they can complete their onboarding.